angelo-peronio/pressure-logger/readme.md

 # pressure-logger

-Reads displays and logs the pressure measured by two VG (now EpiMAX) PVCi ion gauge controllers of an Omicron LT STM/AFM microscope.
+Reads, displays, and logs the pressure measured by two VG (now EpiMAX) PVCi ion gauge controllers of an Omicron LT STM/AFM microscope.
 Communication with the controllers uses MODBUS over RS232, the logfile is in HDF5 format.

 Needs